Holusion/e2e-voyager/README.md

 Set this to a very long time together with `HEADLESS=false` to debug failing tests

+### ECORPUS

+set to 0 to disable tests that are specific to an eCorpus environment

 ### OVERWRITE_SNAPSHOTS

 Rewrite snapshots as needed